Billy and Rhonda, Eva Ann and Clay McLean

 • Salvation Army, Gastonia, NC, Advisory Council Board

 • Member of A.F. & A.M.
 Masonic Lodge #627, Oasis Shrine, Gastonia York Rite Bodies

 • 2006 Business Person of the Year “Ruby Award” Gaston Chamber of Commerce

 • Member of the National Funeral Directors Association with a Certified Preplanning Consultant Designation

 • Past President of Lowell Elementary PTO, and former member Belmont Central Elementary PTO

 • Current member of South Point High School PTO Booster Club

-• PROUD Father to Sarah Ann McLean age 20 and Kathryn Orr McLean, age 16
+• Proud Father to Sarah Ann McLean (Levy) and Kathryn Orr McLean.

-• Active member of First Presbyterian Church of Belmont, Deacon, Assistant Treasurer, Member of Finance, Building and Renovation Committees
+• Member of First Presbyterian Church of Belmont, Past Deacon, Assistant Treasurer, Member of Finance, Building and Renovation Committees

 M. Clay McLean is the youngest son of W.J.
 “Bill” McLean, Jr. and Eva Ann Orr McLean.
 He was born and raised in Gastonia, and graduated from Ashbrook High School.
 Clay is also a graduate of Guilford College in Greensboro, NC where he earned his Bachelor of Science degree in Political Science.
 After a few years of figuring out what he would do with his life, Clay decided in 1997 to attend John A. Gupton Mortuary School in Nashville, TN where he graduated second in his class.